tomgxz/Kraken/README.md

 <img alt="404 no stakeholders" src="https://lh5.googleusercontent.com/4uvZ_jq6raFf03ail16FfgqLPm9JP5gdU8V-y3wZAfbUpKUVSNls_AyQkpSCeZ10CrUPHeXBtRubFjCSOWe2scR_DFF6y7YcZc2VesnJbeRY-9vynC5GyrSNOOH4g_Px8H1jbhP-i_bE8n_1Z6K6Rg"/>

 #### Why it is suited to a computational approach
+This problem is suitable for a computational approach because it automates many of the technical and design tasks that are typically associated with creating a website.
+This is achieved by breaking down the process of website building into smaller, more manageable tasks that can be easily handled by a computer program.

+For example, it can implement a drag-and-drop interface to allow users to easily add and arrange elements on a webpage, such as text, images, and videos, without the need for coding.
+The website builder can also include a visual editor that allows users to easily customize the design and layout of their website, such as selecting from a variety of pre-designed templates or themes.
+The website builder can also apply pre-defined styles and formatting to the website, as well as organize and link the pages together.

+In addition, the solution can also use computational algorithms to optimize the website for different devices and screen sizes, ensuring that the website is responsive and easy to navigate on any device.
+This can be done by using CSS media queries, which can change the layout of the website based on the width of the screen, and JavaScript libraries that can detect the device and size of the screen, and adjust the layout accordingly.

+Using a computational approach can also ensure that the website is secure, fast and reliable.
+It can use techniques like minifying, compression and caching to make the website load faster, and use authentication and authorization mechanisms to ensure the website is secure.

-This problem lends itself to acomputational approach due to the fact that websites are inherently computational.
-The solution will be run from a server that hosts a website, meaning it will need a computer to use.
-There is no alternative that would not require a computer to be able to create a website, as at one point you will need to write and host the code that you have produced.
-This program would simply act as a bridge between the client and the code.
+The solution will be accessible through a server that hosts a website, which requires a computer to use.
+There is no alternative that would not require a computer to be able to create a website, as at some point you will need to write and host the code that you have produced.
+This solution would act as a bridge between the client and the code, making it easy for users to create a website without needing to understand the technical details of coding.

 #### Computational methods that the solution lends itself to:
 ##### Problem recognition
+This solution is suitable for problem recognition because it addresses a specific problem that many individuals and small businesses face: the difficulty of creating a professional and functional website without technical expertise or resources.
+By providing a user-friendly, drag-and-drop interface, a website builder allows users to easily create and edit their website without the need for coding or technical expertise.
+This addresses the problem of users not having the technical skills or resources to create a website on their own.

+Furthermore, a website builder can also use computational algorithms to optimize the website for different devices and screen sizes, ensuring that the website is responsive and easy to navigate on any device.
+This addresses the problem of the rise of mobile devices and the increasing importance of responsive design in today's digital age.

 ##### Problem decomposition
 The problem can be broken down into smaller tasks that need to be run for the program can be used effectively.
 - Creating an account system, and a database to store the user's data.